dhis2/dhis2-android-capture-app/docs/src/commonmark/en/content/capture-app/app-android-settings-configuration.md

 ### Save configuration parameters

-At the form footer of all settings sections, you can find a *Save* button.
+At the form footer of all settings sections, admin users can find a *Save* button.

 ![](resources/images/save_button.png)

-Only when you click on this button all changes made on the current section are saved on Datastore, and they will apply to the Android Capture Apps when they synchronize their configuration.
+Only when an admin user clicks on this button all changes made on the current section are saved on the Datastore.
+These changes will apply to the Android Capture Apps when they synchronize their configuration.

 **Unsaved changes:**

-In case an admin user wants to go to another section, and the user still has unsaved changes, an alert will be displayed before navigating away from the current section.
+In case an admin user wants to go to another section when there are some unsaved changes, an alert will be displayed before navigating away from the current section.
 In case the user accepts leaving the page, the unsaved changes will be lost.

 ![](resources/images/unsaved-changes.png)

 #### Reset all values to default

-A user can restore the settings at any time.
+An admin user can restore the settings at any time.
 There is a *Reset all values to default* button at the form footer of all settings sections.

 ![](resources/images/reset-default.png)